Does life insurance cover heart attacks?

 - Price: Guaranteed acceptance policies are way more expensive than both traditional and no-medical life insurance.

-- Survival period: If you’re approved for this type of policy, most providers state that you must survive for at least 24 months after the plan starts.
-They will not pay the death benefit to your loved ones if something happens to you within that timeframe.
+- Waiting period: If you’re approved for this type of policy, most providers will not cover death due to natural cause for at least 24 months after the plan starts.
+While they will still cover accidental death, they will not pay the death benefit to your loved ones if you were to pass away from a natural cause within that timeframe.

 - Limitations: Guaranteed acceptance has the most limited options of the three types of life insurance we mentioned above, so you might only get the most basic coverage.